mayflo/node-red-contrib-ta-cmi-coe/README.md

 ---

-**Hinweis**: Diese Bibliothek wurde in der Freizeit entwickelt.
-Support erfolgt nach Verfügbarkeit. 😊
+**Note**: This library was developed in my free time.
+Support is provided as it becomes available. 😊

 [platform-link]: https://nodered.org
 [platform-shield]: https://img.shields.io/badge/platform-Node--RED-red?style=flat